migerh/dcpu16.js/README.md

 =====

 	var bytecode = DCPU16.asm(src);
 Assembles the source code into a memory image (an array of bytes).
+There's also some meta information returned in the *meta* property containing the address to line conversion object *addr2line*, the line to address conversion object *line2addr* and the entry point in *entry*.

+	var line = bytecode.meta.addr2line[0x1F];
+	var addr = bytecode.meta.line2addr[2];
+	var entryline = bytecode.meta.entry;  // equals bytecode.meta.addr2line[0]

+Please note that lines without a corresponding address (and vice versa) are undefined.

 	var PC = new DCPU16.PC();
 Initializes a new DCPU16 PC.